Egypt national football team

 From Wikipedia, the free encyclopedia

-In 2010, Egypt reached 9th place in the FIFA world rankings, marking a massively successful year in which they won the 2010 Africa Cup of Nations and defeated World Champions Italy in the FIFA Confederations Cup.[4][5]
+Egypt achieved 4th place at 3 Olympics: in 1928 Amsterdam, 1964 Tokyo, and 2024 Paris.
+The Egyptians have also reached the Quarter-finals of Olympic football at 5 other editions.
+Moreover, Egypt earned the honour of becoming a bronze medalist at the 2001 FIFA U-20 World Cup in Argentina.[5]
+In 2010, Egypt reached 9th place in the FIFA world rankings, marking a massively successful year in which they won the 2010 Africa Cup of Nations and defeated World Champions Italy in the FIFA Confederations Cup.[6][7]

 History

-The Egyptian team made history at the 1928 Summer Olympics in Amsterdam by finishing in fourth place, becoming the first African and non-European team to reach the semi-finals of a major global football tournament.[7]
+The Egyptian team made history at the 1928 Summer Olympics in Amsterdam by finishing in 4th place, becoming the first African and non-European team to reach the semi-finals of a major global football tournament.[9]

-1934–1952: first World Cup appearance
+1934–1952: First World Cup appearance

-In the 1930s, the Pharaohs featured iconic pioneers of Egyptian football, including Mohamed Latif, Mostafa Taha, Mahmoud Mokhtar El-Tetsh, Mustafa Mansour, and Hassan El-Far.
+In the 1920s and 1930s, the Pharaohs featured iconic pioneers of Egyptian football, including Mohamed Latif, Mostafa Taha, Mahmoud Mokhtar El-Tetsh, Mustafa Mansour, and Hassan El-Far.
 They lost to Hungary 4–2 in their first and only match in 1934, with the two Egyptian goals scored by Abdulrahman Fawzi.

 In the qualification process for the 1938 World Cup.
 The Egypt national football team competed at the 1936 Summer Olympics in Berlin, officially finishing in equal 9th place.
 They played only one match, a Round of 16 fixture on August 5, 1936, where they were defeated 3-1 by Austria, with Abdel Karim Sakr scoring Egypt's lone goal.
 Egypt finished in joint-ninth place overall at the 1948 Summer Olympics in London.
 They began their campaign with a 7-1 victory over Turkey but were subsequently eliminated in the next round, suffering a 2-1 loss to Denmark in extra time.
+The Pharaohs featured several notable stars of the era: forwards: Yehia Emam, Hanafy Bastan, El-Sayed El-Dhizui, Abdel-Karim Sakr, Ahmed Mekkawi, and Abdel Aziz El-Hammami.
+Egypt withdrew.
+They did not enter 1950 qualification.

-1952–1970: first African Cup titles and Olympic achievement
+1952–1970: First African Cup titles and another Olympic achievement

 Egypt withdrew for the 1958, and one year later, Egypt were AFCON champions again.
-There were only three teams in that tournament, Ethiopia, Sudan, and Egypt, who were undefeated.[9]
-Between 1958 and 1961, the country had a political union with Syria and went under the name of United Arab Republic, though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers.
-The Egyptian squad competed at the 1960 Summer Olympics in Rome under the name United Arab Republic.
+There were only three teams in that tournament, Ethiopia, Sudan, and Egypt, who were undefeated.[13]
+Between 1958 and 1961, the country had a political union with Syria and went under the name of United Arab Republic (UAR), though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers.
+The Egyptian squad competed at the 1960 Summer Olympics in Rome under the name UAR.
 They finished third in Group C, recording one win, one draw, and one loss to be eliminated in the preliminary round.
 Egypt withdrew for the 1962, 1966 and 1970 World Cup tournaments.

 1970s

 In the 1970 Africa Cup of Nations, hosted again in Sudan, Egypt were in Group B along with Ghana, Guinea, and the Democratic Republic of the Congo, known as Congo-Kinshasa at the time.
 In their opening match, Egypt defeated Guinea 4–1 and drew Ghana 1–1, before defeating Congo-Kinshasa 1–0.
 Egypt topped the group, thus advancing to the next round, where they faced Sudan.
-Egypt eventually lost their first game in the AFCON by a score of 2–1, then in the third place match, won against Ivory Coast 3–1.[14]
-Egypt failed to qualify for the AFCON for the first time in 1972 after being eliminated by Morocco by an aggregate score of 5–3.[15]
-However, Egypt returned for 1974, hosting the event, eventually finishing in third place.[16]
-Two years later, in Ethiopia, they were in Group A with the hosts, Guinea, and Uganda.
-Egypt defeated Uganda 2–1, but drew against Uganda and Ethiopia.
-Egypt advanced to the final round, and lost all matches.[17]
-This is the first Africa Cup of Nations tournament that Egypt lost three consecutive games.
-They then failed to qualify for 1978.[18]
+Egypt eventually lost their first game in the AFCON by a score of 2–1, then in the third place match, won against Ivory Coast 3–1.[18]

-1980–2006: African title and World Cup appearance
+1980–2006: African titles and World Cup appearance

 Egypt reappeared for the 1980 African Cup of Nations, defeating Ivory Coast and Tanzania, but losing to hosts Nigeria 1–0.
 They progressed to the semi-finals to face Algeria, who defeated the Egyptians on penalties.[25]
 Four years later, Egypt defeated Cameroon and Ivory Coast, and drew Togo, eventually finishing fourth behind Algeria.[26]

-In 1986, Egypt hosted; they lost to Senegal 1–0.
-However, Egypt went on to win their two remaining games in the group stage, 2–0 against the Ivory Coast and Mozambique.
-Egypt advanced to the final for the first time since 1962, eventually winning.[21]
-Egypt qualified for the 1990 AFCON, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations,[22] while appearing in the World Cup that same year.
+The Pharaohs won their first Gold medal at the 1987 All-Africa Games.
+In 1989, Egypt qualified for the 1990 AFCON, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations,[29] while appearing in the World Cup that same year.
 After beating Algeria 1–0 in the playoffs, they were drawn in Group F, with Ireland, England and the Netherlands.
 They scored only one goal in the tournament; a 1–1 draw with UEFA Euro 1988 champions Netherlands gave the Egyptians their first point in the World Cup.
 This was followed by a draw against Ireland and a 0–1 loss to England.

-The team lost both of their matches in the 1992 AFCON.[22]
-In the 1994 Africa Cup of Nations in Tunisia, Egypt defeated Gabon 4–0 and drew Nigeria 0–0.
-They lost to Mali 1–0 in the quarterfinals.[23]
-Egypt won their fourth title in 1998, defeating South Africa in the final.[24]
+The Egyptian team entered the 2000 Africa Cup of Nations as defending champions, reaching the quarter-finals, before being eliminated by a 1-0 defeat to Tunisia.
+The tournament took place in Ghana and Nigeria, where Egypt was eliminated from the knockout stage by a 22nd-minute penalty kick in the quarter-final.
+The Egyptian team reached the quarter-finals of the 2002 Africa Cup of Nations hosted in Mali.
+Managed by the legendary Mahmoud El-Gohary, the squad featured a mix of domestic stars and emerging talents, including the likes of Essam El Hadary, Hany Ramzy, Hazem Emam, and Mido.
 Egypt qualified for the 2004 AFCON in Tunisia, and were placed in Group C with Algeria, Zimbabwe, and Cameroon.
-With a 2–1 win against Zimbabwe, the team then lost 2–1 to Algeria, and drew 0–0 against Cameroon, failing to qualify for the quarter-finals due to Algeria scoring more goals than Egypt in the group stage, after being equal on points and goal difference.[25]
+With a 2–1 win against Zimbabwe, the team then lost 2–1 to Algeria, and drew 0–0 against Cameroon, failing to qualify for the quarter-finals due to Algeria scoring more goals than Egypt in the group stage, after being equal on points and goal difference.[32]

-2006–2010: The golden generation
+2006–2010: Modern golden generation

 Managed by Hassan Shehata, this "Golden Generation" relied on a brilliant core of domestic stars, and won the 2006 Africa Cup of Nations was hosted in Egypt; the hosts were in Group A with Libya, Morocco, and the Ivory Coast.
-After accumulating seven points in the group stage, Egypt would eventually win the tournament on penalties.
+After accumulating seven points in the group stage, the Pharaohs would eventually win the tournament on penalties.
 Followed by the 2008 Africa Cup of Nations, in which Egypt secured its sixth title by defeating Cameroon 1-0 in the final.
-In the 2010 Africa Cup of Nations, the Pharaohs became the first and only African nation to win three consecutive tournaments, sealing their seventh overall AFCON title by beating Ghana 1-0 in the final.[26][27]
+In the 2010 Africa Cup of Nations, the Pharaohs became the first and only African nation to win three consecutive tournaments, sealing their seventh overall AFCON title by beating Ghana 1-0 in the final.[33][34]

-2006–2019: Post-golden generation
+2010–2018: Post-golden generation

 On 8 October 2017, Egypt qualified for the 2018 World Cup after topping Group E over Uganda, Ghana and Congo.[40]
 In the World Cup, Egypt was drawn with Saudi Arabia, Uruguay and the hosts, Russia in Group A. They started their first game against Uruguay, without Salah, who was injured in the UEFA Champions League final.
 Egypt lost 1–0, and goalkeeper Mohamed El Shenawy was voted man of the match.
 He refused the reward due to sponsorship by Budweiser.[41]
 Salah returned to the starting lineup when Egypt faced hosts Russia.
 After being down 3–0, Salah scored Egypt's first World Cup goal in 28 years.
 Egypt's third and final match was a Red Sea derby against Saudi Arabia, also out of contention after two losses.
 Essam El Hadary became the oldest player in the World Cup at 45 years and 161 days.
 Despite Salah scoring a goal, the Egyptians lost 2–1.[42]